-Mahalia Jackson, a New Orleans native, was one of the most powerful and influential singers in African-American gospel music.
+Mahalia Jackson, a New Orleans native, was one of the most powerful and influential singers in the history of gospel music.

 As Jackson’s commercial success increased, record companies encouraged her to collaborate with a number of accompanists who were far afield from gospel music, including harpist Arthur “Harpo” Marx of the Marx Brothers and orchestra leader Percy Faith.
 This, along with Jackson’s wealth and the increasing time she spent touring in Europe, led some rivals to criticize her for abandoning her gospel community roots.
 Ignoring her detractors, Jackson became a regular performer on the leading television programs of the 1950s and 1960s, including those hosted by Studs Terkel, Nat “King” Cole, Dinah Shore, and Ed Sullivan.
 Jackson appeared in the 1959 film Imitation of Life, starring Lana Turner, and sang at the 1961 presidential inauguration of John F. Kennedy.
 Jackson willingly lent her celebrity stature to the civil rights movement, singing at the historic 1963 March on Washington just prior to Martin Luther King Jr.’s historic “I Have a Dream” speech.
 Five years later, she sang Dorsey’s most famous song, “Take My Hand, Precious Lord” at King’s funeral.